-There are many needs for conditionally formatting numbers in Tableau.
+There are many needs to conditionally format numbers in Tableau.
 I’ve previously covered how to dynamically change the prefix and suffix of selected measures, how to automatically change number units (i.e. K, M, B), and how to display varying decimal places dependent on value size.

 This post consolidates some of this thinking and shares three of the most common tactics for conditionally formatting numbers in Tableau.
 You’ll learn how to use Tableau’s existing formatting capabilities to quickly display alt code characters and emojis for different types of changes, how to conditionally control the size and color of text, and how to apply different number formatting based on a parameter selection.

 How to use alt code characters to conditionally format three different outcomes

 For the first example, we will use Tableau’s default formatting capabilities to display a character of our choosing when the outcome is positive, a second character when the outcome is negative, and a third character when an outcome cannot be computed (or is NULL).

 For all the examples in this post, we will be making changes to this Current Month vs. Comparison Month by Region bullet graph.
 I’ve currently selected October vs. July in the Sample – Superstore dataset.